-While the access restrictions and speed limits are the big issue in town, the swim with the manatees of Crystal River program is also a major source of contention between the manatee conservationists and the tour company operators.
+Swim with the Manatees of Crystal River… While the access restrictions and speed limits are the big issue in town.
+The swim with the manatees of Crystal River program is also a major source of contention between the manatee conservationists and the tour company operators.

 Crystal River is the only location in the USA where tourists are allowed to enter the water and have a degree of interaction with the manatees.

-An anachronism that dates to before the 1966 Endangered Species Act, swimming with the manatees was always a popular tourist drawcard in Crystal River and was “grandfathered” through the legislation – something that would never be permitted if it were proposed today!
+An anachronism that dates to before the 1966 Endangered Species Act.
+Swimming with the manatees was always a popular tourist draw-card in Crystal River.
+And so it was “grandfathered” through the legislation.
+Something that would never be permitted if it were proposed today!

-But back then the numbers of tourists swimming with the manatees were a mere fraction of the projected 150,000 who did it in 2014 and Crystal River was certainly not the hot location it is today.
+But back then the numbers of tourists swimming with the manatees were a mere fraction of the estimated 150,000 a year who do it now.
+And Crystal River was certainly not the hot location it is today.

-Something you will quickly come to appreciate when you arrive for your first dawn departure on to Kings Bay to find yourself surrounded by dozens of excited schoolkids and their mothers!
+Something you will quickly come to appreciate when you arrive for your first dawn departure on to Kings Bay.
+Only to find yourself surrounded by dozens of excited schoolkids and their mothers!

 About 60% of all tourists who visit Crystal Bay are from Florida and swimming with a manatee is a very popular thing to do…

-Stricter interaction guidelines have since been introduced, but I know from my personal experience in Kings Bay a moment of sublime but cautious connectivity as a curious manatee approaches is instantly negated by the arrival of dozens of hyper schoolkids!
+Stricter interaction guidelines have since been introduced.
+However I know from my personal experience in Kings Bay a moment of sublime but cautious connectivity as a curious manatee approaches is instantly negated by the arrival of dozens of hyper schoolkids!

 Quite what impact this all has on the placid manatee can only be guessed at…